• Skip to main content

 Notes

 • How to Store Extra Pesto - Extra pesto freezes well!
 Use what pesto you need to mix with the mayo to make the pesto aioli for the BLT's.
 Then freeze the extra pesto without the mayo.
 I like to freeze it in small jars or ice cube trays.
-Small amounts are easy to thaw and use on pizza, in pasta, or as a sandwich spread!
+Small amounts are easy to thaw and use on homemade pizza, in Pesto Alfredo Pasta, or as a sandwich spread!

-• Extra Bacon can be chopped and frozen and used in omelets, breakfast tacos, or pasta dishes with veggies and cream.
+• Extra Bacon - I like to cook the whole package of bacon.
+Extra can be chopped and frozen and used in omelets, breakfast tacos, or pasta dishes with veggies and cream.

 Reader Interactions